xancia/FirstProject/README.md

 ## Known Bugs

 Bullet Projectile Animation Improperly changing direction after being fired
-Sometimes when the game loads, the animations are at an improper speed
+Sometimes when the game loads, the animations are at an improper speed, I suspect it's an asset loading problem again

 ## License
 © [Cuong Ma]()